martyfouts/UI-example/README.md

 receiver and body, and use buttons to to display the message.

-Additionally, they showed how to add a shortcut for the button and place menu entries in various menus
+Additionally, they showed how to add a shortcut for the button and place menu entries in various menus.

 An additional class contains the skeleton of an importer that uses the file browser.